thomwolf/Magic-Sand/README.md

 Magic Sand does not provide dynamic rain features of SARndbox which require a strong GPU usually not provided on a laptop.

 ##Operation
-The operation of the software is safe-explanatory.
+Operation of the software is safe-explanatory.

-The autocalibration process starts automatically if no calibration file is detected.
+The only preliminary operation required is to check that you have desactivated the monitor recopy mode (mirror image) so that the projector image is different from your computer screen.

-The autocalibration process comprises the following steps:
+The autocalibration process will start automatically if no calibration file is detected and comprises the following steps:

 1. The user is asked to flatten the sand surface.
 The flatten sand surface will be taken as the future sea level of the sandbox.
 2. The sand region is detected by looking for the walls of the sandbox.